prcutler/stoneopen/wp-content/plugins/photo-gallery/readme.txt

 9.3.1 Title.
 Provide a title for the gallery slideshow.
 9.3.2 Select Gallery.
 Specify the gallery you want to use for the slideshow.
 9.3.3 Dimensions.
 Specify the width and height for the gallery slideshow.
 9.3.4 Slideshow effect.
-Select the effect to apply to the gallery slideshow.
+Select the effect to apply to the slideshow.
 9.3.5 Time interval.
 Define the time interval between the change of gallery images in seconds.
 9.3.6 Enable shuffle.
 Choose whether to have shuffle for the slideshow images or not.
 9.3.7 Theme.
 Choose the theme to be applied to the gallery image slideshow.